mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Introduction/Shakhomirov_S2_LP4_intro.md

 # Project outline

-This liveProject will be divided into [2] milestones.
+This liveProject will be divided into [3] milestones.
 ![Architecture](mydataschool.com/liveprojects/img/serviceArchitecture.png)

 **[1].
-Deploy AWS Lambda for extraction pipes and your data ingestion microservice with AWS Cloudformation**
+Deploy AWS Lambda for extraction pipes with AWS Cloudformation**

 **[2].
-Adding DynamoDB table to store ingestion logs and check if a file was already ingested**
+Adding your data ingestion microservice and DynamoDB table to store ingestion logs and check if a file was already ingested**

 **[3].
 Adding monitoring and alarms with AWS Cloudformation**